severalnines/docs/user-guide/dashboard.rst

 * **MySQL Version**
 	- Select MySQL version of the target cluster

-* **Need Sudo Password**
-	- Specify the password if the SSH user that you specified under *SSH User* requires sudo password to run super-privileged commands.

 * **Hostname**
-	- Please note that you only need to specify ONE Galera node and ClusterControl will discover the rest based on wsrep_cluster_address.
+	- Please note that you only need to specify ONE Galera node and ClusterControl will discover the rest based on ``wsrep_cluster_address``.

 * **User**
 	- MySQL user on the target server/cluster.
 This user must able to perform GRANT statement.
 Recommended to use MySQL 'root' user.